-If you live in a particularly sunny area, you’ll probably be safe with a string inverter, which is the cheapest of the two options.
-However, if you live in an area that’s prone to shade or cloud coverage, you’ll be better off with a microinverter.
+Homeowners who live in particularly sunny areas will probably be safe with a string inverter, which is the cheapest of the two options.
+However, those who live in areas that are prone to shade or cloud coverage will be better off with a microinverter.

 Efficiency is a measure of a solar panel’s ability to convert sunlight into energy.
 The higher the efficiency rating, the more electricity is produced by the panel in a given amount of time.
 Efficiency ratings for solar panels generally range between 14 and 24 percent.

 While purchasing super-efficient panels might seem like the best option, it’s not mandatory unless you have a small roof and a high power usage.
 If you have sufficient roof space to do so, you can most likely save money and receive the same output by adding a few extra, less efficient panels to your solar array.

 While we consider the social proof of customer reviews to be of utmost importance, recognition from industry leaders is another form of clout that strengthens a solar company’s reputation.